 TBS's Sullivan & Son has become a comfortable place to visit for TV audiences on Thursday nights.
 It's familiar enough for audiences to grasp, is willing to push the envelope enough to feel fresh, and the cast have bent over backwards to make it feel like a real hangout.
-As the bar comedy serves up its second season, BFTV reconnected with star-writer-producer Steve Byrne between stand-up comedy gigs to ask him how his charming idea for a TV show emerged into the good time it is today.
+As the bar comedy serves up its second season, BFTV reconnected with star-producer Steve Byrne between stand-up comedy gigs to ask him how his charming idea for a TV show emerged into the good time it is today.

 "I think what makes any show successful is any time it has its own voice and it doesn't sound like anything else," explained the comedian, who stars as Steve Sullivan, the former corporate attorney turned Pittsburgh bar operator.
 "And I think that we definitely cornered the market, in not being so politically correct and we're not a cartoon.
 We're actually real people speaking these lines."

 Just last July, Steve was entirely new to the business of television, and aiming to make that not uncommon but fairly elusive transition from stand-up comic to TV personality.
 Flash forward to eleven months later, and he's starting to hone in on what makes his show unique.
 "The evolution of it all is learning what worked and what didn't work in the first season," he explained.
 "As the season went on, we found our strengths and weaknesses, and I think (it's) a more defined and streamlined show in the second season."

 Some of those strengths that will be back in the second season include "More Carol [Christine Ebersole] and Owen [Owen Benjamin] interactions.
 I think it's the most uncomfortable mother and son relationship I've ever seen on television," he laughed.
 "More great one-liners from Ok Cha [Jodi Long] and Hank [Brian Doyle-Murray]."